 Figuring out what to do about childcare is difficult every summer.
-This year, with all that’s come with the COVID-19 pandemic, plans for childcare are trickier than ever.
+Although things are getting back to normal, it’s still trickier than usual to navigate summer childcare this year.
 So, what are your options?
 You still have lots!
 And each one comes with pros and cons, depending on your family’s needs.

 Work From Home

-Lately, a lot of parents have been working from home has become a welcome norm for many families, which has allowed families to juggle work and kids, but the precarious juggle can still be tough.
+This has been the year of working from home has become a welcome norm for many families, which has allowed families to juggle work and kids, but the precarious juggle can still be tough.
 If this is a good option for you, but your employer has asked employees to come into the office some days of the week, ask them if you can continue working from home over the summer holiday.
 The pandemic has shown that working from home is here to stay, so don’t be afraid to ask for what you want or need.
 It’s a more than reasonable request.
 And lastly?
 Pray for more nice weather!

 Hire a Part-Time Nanny